nima64/VLC-3-lua-extension-guide/README.md

-# VLC-3 Lua Extension Guide
+# VLC 3.0 Lua Extension Guide
-This a documentation for writing extensions in lua for vlc 3, as the current docs online is deprecated for 3.0.
+This a documentation for writing extensions in lua for vlc 3, as the current [lua readme](https://www.videolan.org/developers/vlc/share/lua/README.txt) provided by Video Lan is depcricated.
+So I made this guide to supplement the readme, for any questions and confusion others may have

 to download the source code for VLC-3.0 visit the [git lab page](https://code.videolan.org/videolan/vlc-3.0)
-## Making a barebones hello world window/dialog

 callback functions that you use to communicate to VLC:
-- descriptor (sends meta data about your plugin)
+- descriptor
 - activate()
 - deactivate()
 - close()